uptivuptiz/nvidia-update/README.md

 ## Requirements / Dependencies

-7-Zip or WinRar are needed to extract the drivers.
+7-Zip is needed to extract the drivers.

 ## FAQ

 Q. How do we check for the latest driver version from Nvidia website ?

-> We use the NVIDIA [Advanced Driver Search](https://www.nvidia.com/Download/Find.aspx).
+> The script uses the NVIDIA [Advanced Driver Search](https://www.nvidia.com/Download/Find.aspx).
 >
 > Example:
 > ```https://www.nvidia.com/Download/processFind.aspx?psid=101&pfid=845&osid=57&lid=1&whql=1&ctk=0&dtcid=0```